 (iii) that the person no longer has the entitlement as regards the land which was registered,

-determine, with effect in relation to the succeeding rating year, to amend or cancel the registration, as the case requires.
+determine to amend or cancel the registration, as the case requires, with effect from —

+(c) in the case of a Water Corporation charge — the day on which the change in the person’s circumstances occurred; or

+(d) in the case of any other prescribed charge — the commencement of the rating year following the determination.

-(2) An administrative authority by which the entitlement of a person is registered shall, upon receiving an application made in a manner approved by the administrative authority from that person for cancellation of the registration, cancel the registration with effect from the day on which the application was received.
+(2) An administrative authority, other than the Water Corporation, by which the entitlement of a person is registered shall, upon receiving an application made in a manner approved by the administrative authority from that person for cancellation of the registration, cancel the registration with effect from the day on which the application was received.

 (3) On making a determination as to the amendment or cancellation of the registration of the entitlement of a person the administrative authority concerned shall cause that person to be notified in writing of the determination and of the reason why the cancellation or amendment is proposed to be effected.